openimsdk/openim-sdk-core/CONTRIBUTING.md

 1. Use the short-form RFC template to outline your ideas and get early feedback.
 2. Once you have received sufficient feedback and consensus, you may use the longer-form design doc template to specify and discuss your design in more details.

-In order to contribute a feature to Open-IM-Server you'll need to go through the following steps:
+In order to contribute a feature to Open-IM-SDK-Core you'll need to go through the following steps:

 + Discuss your idea with the appropriate [working groups](https://join.slack.com/t/openimsdk/shared_invite/zt-1tmoj26uf-_FDy3dowVHBiGvLk9e5Xkg) on the working group's Slack channel.
 + Once there is general agreement that the feature is useful, create a GitHub issue to track the discussion.
 The issue should include information about the requirements and use cases that it is trying to address.